PrernaSrivastava1/product-recommendation-system/README.md

 ---

-## 🧠 Why This Project?
-(The Core Challenges)
+## Key Algorithmic & Engineering Challenges

-Recommendation systems in the real world are notoriously difficult.
-When I dug into the Amazon reviews dataset, I hit two classic industry problems immediately:
+Developing production-ready recommendation engines involves addressing significant data quality and distribution challenges.
+Analysis of the Amazon reviews dataset revealed two core industry-standard problems:

 1.  **The "Positivity Bias"**: Almost 60% of all ratings in the dataset are 5-star reviews.
 People generally only review things they bought and liked.
 I had to ensure my models didn't just recommend top-rated items to everyone.
 2.  **Sparsity (99.27%)**: In a matrix of users and products, 99.27% of the cells are empty.
 Recommending products when you have almost zero interaction data is like finding a needle in a haystack.